An Instrumental Variables Framework to Unite Spatial Confounding Methods

-A second open question concerns the existence of $\ervA_{\mathcal{UC}}$, the unconfounded variation in exposure.
-If confounders remain correlated with exposure across all spatial scales, unconfounded variation may be minimal or nonexistent.
-In such cases, sensitivity parameters could be used to quantify deviations from the unconfoundedness assumption and establish point or set identification of the estimand as a function of these parameters \citep{rosenbaum1983assessing, ding2016sensitivity}.
-Incorporating spatiotemporal data may provide an additional avenue for verifying or identifying instrumental variation.
+A second open question concerns the existence of $A_{UC}$, that is, whether any variation in exposure is unconfounded.
+In such cases, sensitivity parameters could be used to quantify deviations from the unconfoundedness assumption and establish point or set identification of the estimand as a function of these parameters \citep{ding2016sensitivity, rosenbaum1983assessing}.
+Incorporating spatiotemporal data or an auxiliary dataset may provide an additional avenue for verifying or identifying instrumental variation.